Jammu: Transport

 Jammu Airport is in the middle of Jammu.
 It has direct flights to Srinagar, Delhi, Amritsar, Chandigarh, Leh, Mumbai and Bengaluru.
-Jammu Airport operates daily 30 arrival and departure of flights which are served by Go First, Air India, SpiceJet, IndiGo and Vistara.
+Jammu Airport operates daily 30 arrival and departure of flights which are served by Air India, SpiceJet, and IndiGo.

 The city has JKSRTC city buses and minibusses for local transport which run on some defined routes.
 These minibusses are called "Matadors".
 Besides this auto-rickshaw and cycle-rickshaw service is also available.
 Local taxis are also available.

 Administration

 Jammu city serves as the winter capital of Jammu and Kashmir state from November to April when all the offices move from Srinagar to Jammu.
 Srinagar serves as the summer capital from May to October.
 Jammu was a municipal committee during 2001 census of India.
 With effect from 5 September 2003, it has upgraded status of a municipal corporation.

 Economy

 Jammu city is the main cultural and economic centre of the administrative division of Jammu.
-One of the most famous local Basmati rice is produced in the RS Pura area near Jammu, which is then processed in rice mills in Jammu.
-Apart from rice mills scattered all around Jammu, industrial estate at Bari Brahamna has a large presence of industrial units manufacturing a variety of products right from carpets, electronic goods, electric goods.
+A famous local basmati rice is produced in the RS Pura area near Jammu, and processed in rice mills in Jammu.
+The industrial estate at Bari Brahamna has a large presence of industrial units manufacturing a variety of products including carpets and electronic goods.